bittorrent/BTIPs/BTIPS/BTIP-20.md

 ## Simple Summary

-As we all know, now our online proof is based on the bttc chain, and every node needs to report online data to bttc online contract once every day.It will spend node's gas.But recently we have seen this bttc proposal(https://github.com/bttcprotocol/bttc/issues/32).If it's accepted by bttc team the node will have to speed 300 times gas more that before.
-We think that maybe it's not necessary to report daily online proof every node every day.
-We can collect all this reports and calculate it as a merkle root.And we just need to report this merkle root to online contract once every day for all nodes!
+As we all know, now our online proof is based on the bttc chain, and every node needs to report online data to bttc online contract once every day.
+It will spend node's gas.
+But recently we think that maybe it's not necessary to report daily online proof every node every day.
+We can collect all this reports and calculate it as a merkle root.
+And we just need to report this merkle root to online contract once every day for all nodes!
 So that will save all the nodes gas and can prove it by merkle root.

 ## Abstract

 Merkle tree has been applied in a lot of situation of blockchain.
 It is used to verify any kind of data stored, handled and transferred in and between computers.
 They can help ensure that data blocks received from other peers in a peer-to-peer network are received undamaged and unaltered, and even to check that the other peers do not lie and send fake blocks.
-In this situation,we will save all the node's cryptographic info about online proof as a merkle tree.
+In this situation, we will save all the node's cryptographic info about online proof as a merkle tree.
 And report the merkle root into the online contract every day so that the miners and community can verify the historical data about online proof.

 ## Motivation